DGHS

 2022: James Dohren

-When finding someone to be honored as the Montrew Dunham award winner for 2022 you only have to look to Jim Dohren.
-Sadly, Jim passed away in 2020 but all he did will forever be remembered.
-Born on April 13,1943 in Aurora, Illinois Jim spent 33 years in Downers Grove as a middle school teacher of history and government.
-His interest in history led to him to be an active board member of the Downers Grove Historical Society.
-For many years he was in charge of restoration of the Main Street Cemetery in Downers Grove.
+When finding someone to be honored as the Montrew Dunham Award winner for 2022, you only have to look to Jim Dohren.
+Sadly, Jim passed away in 2020, but all he did will forever be remembered.
+Born on April 13, 1943, in Aurora, Illinois, Jim spent 33 years in Downers Grove as a middle school teacher of history and government.
+His interest in history led him to be an active board member of the Downers Grove Historical Society.
+For many years he was in charge of the restoration of the Main Street Cemetery in Downers Grove.
 His concern for the cemetery included researching graves and ensuring that all buried there would have a proper marker.
-Often corresponding with families all over the country he helped mark their family graves here.
+Often corresponding with families all over the country, he helped mark their family graves here.

-In his career as a middle school teacher at O’Neill Middle School he wanted to impress upon the children the importance for protecting the environment.
-In the 1990’s he sponsored a Recycling Club at O’Neill.
-In 1995 Jim and teachers from other schools in Downers Grove founded a program called Protect a Parkway that made its mission to clean up the parkways of the village.
+In his career as a middle school teacher at O’Neill Middle School, he wanted to impress upon the children the importance of protecting the environment.
+In the 1990s, he sponsored a recycling club at O’Neill.
+In 1995 Jim and teachers from other schools in Downers Grove founded a program called Protect a Parkway that made it its mission to clean up the parkways of the village.
 Jim had his students scout areas around the school for all types of garbage on the parkways and install signs announcing the program.
-This program was similar to the Adopt a Highway Program, but the children only cleaned the parkway as it was safer for them.
+This program was similar to the Adopt a Highway Program, but the children only cleaned the parkway, as it was safer for them.
 Jim was encouraged to see that the children collected so much garbage and how it made an impression on them to keep the environment clean.

 Another thing Jim enjoyed was writing.
-His first book was called Letters from a Shoebox that was based on Civil War letters he was given by a relative.
+His first book was called Letters from a Shoebox, which was based on Civil War letters he was given by a relative.
 These letters told interesting stories of soldiers from Ohio.
-To continue his interest in history and writing his next book was called Windy City Stories a collection of non-fiction stories about Chicago.
+To continue his interest in history, he wrote his next book, called Windy City Stories, a collection of non-fiction stories about Chicago.
 His light and humorous style makes this book very readable.
 Jim wrote this book while recovering from some serious health problems.
 Jim passed away August 27, 2020, in Lancaster, Pennsylvania.
-His memory was honored with the planting of a Ginkgo tree at the Woodcrest Villa Flower Factory, Nature Trail and Arboretum in Lancaster, Pennsylvania.
+His memory was honored with the planting of a Ginkgo tree at the Woodcrest Villa Flower Factory, Nature Trail, and Arboretum in Lancaster, Pennsylvania.

 The Downers Grove Historical Society honored James’ memory in an award ceremony at the Downers Grove Museum on the Wandschneider Park campus on Saturday, May 7, 2022.